 INFO 287 Seminar in

-Select from: Institutional Repositories, Digital Libraries; Augmented and Virtual Reality, Evidence Based Practice [See current topics.
+Select from: Institutional Repositories, Digital Libraries; Augmented and Virtual Reality, AI in the Library, Evidence Based Practice [See current topics.
 Select class number then topics]

 - Professional Experience: Internships

 - INFO 248 Beginning Cataloging and Classification